New Zealand Dollar (NZD) is the currency. Carry sufficient cash as card there are not many facilities.

 For active visitors, Niue has many outdoor adventures.

-Clear waters and abundant marine life.
+Transparent waters and abundant marine life.
 Guided tours are available.

-Seasonal whale swimming with humpback whales (July-October).
+Seasonal whale swimming with a species of baleen whale (July-October).

 A staple root vegetable, typically served with coconut cream.